jhon-patiu/covid-tracker/README.md

 It also has a Map with circles for each country (the greater the number of cases, the bigger the size of the circle), a list of each country with the most active cases, and a historical line graph.
 I will add a Vaccination Data section later on.

 # tools used:
- -create react app
+ create react app /
- -material ui
+ material ui /
- -react leaflet (for the Map component)
- -react chart js (for the Chart/Graph)
+ react leaflet (for the Map component) / react chart js (for the Chart/Graph) / react countup / numeral js /
- -react countup
- -numeral js

  LIVE: https://jhon-patiu.github.io/covid-tracker
  Firebase Deployment: https://covid-tracker-e5beb.web.app/